Johtje and Aart Vos: Legacy

 Johtje was interviewed for Gay Block and Malka Drucker's book Rescuers: Portraits of Moral Courage in the Holocaust which was released in 1992.
-Vos, in this interview, disagreed with the characterization of the couple's actions as heroic: “I want to say right away that the words ‘hero’ and ‘righteous gentile’ are terribly misplaced.”In 1999, Johtje Vos wrote a memoir about their experiences titled The End of the Tunnel.
+Vos, in this interview, disagreed with the characterization of the couple's actions as heroic: “I want to say right away that the words ‘hero’ and ‘righteous gentile’ are terribly misplaced.”
+In 1999, Johtje Vos wrote a memoir about their experiences titled The End of the Tunnel.

-Aart Vos passed away in 1990, Johtja Vos on October 10, 2007.
+Aart Vos died in 1990, Johtja Vos on 10 October 2007.
 The couple is survived by fifteen grandchildren and fifteen great-grandchildren.

 In 1998, Paramount Global produced the TV drama series "Stories of Courage: Two Couples" which reproduced the historical story of this couple who rescued the Jewish people.